grocerypanic/grocerypanic-frontend/README.md

 - Set this to the host portion of the panic backend url.
   - ie. localhost

+6. REACT_APP_MAINTENANCE

+- Set this to the string "true" to activate maintenance mode.

 ## Reference for npm commands

 ### Standard Commands